plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 All the search activity will start being tracked and will be displayed in the "Goal Conversions" report of your Plausible Analytics dashboard.

-You'll see the "Search" goal as soon as the first search has been recorded.
+You'll see the "WP Search Queries" goal as soon as the first search has been recorded.

 ## How to enable hash-based URL tracking